9 Myths about the FSA ID

 Sometimes, you may come across information about the FSA ID that’s inaccurate, and this false information could derail your strategy to pay for school.
 So, let’s debunk some common myths.

 Creating an FSA ID takes less than 10 minutes.
 In some cases, you may need to wait for us to verify your information.
-Watch the “How to Create Your FSA ID” video to walk through the process step by step.
+Watch the “How to Create An FSA ID (Account Username and Password)” video to walk through the process step-by-step.

 Myth #2: Only students need to create an FSA ID.

 Parents of dependent students will need to create their own FSA ID.
 This step is necessary in order to keep private information secure.
-When you set up your account, you will need to provide personal information like your Social Security number.
-You will also need to create a password, include contact information, answer challenge questions, set up communication preferences, and review and confirm your personal details.
+When you set up your account, you will need to provide personal information like your Social Security number (SSN).
+You will also need to create a password, include contact information, answer challenge questions, set up two-step verification methods, set your communication preferences, and review and confirm your personal details.
 An FSA ID allows parents to update the FAFSA form with their information and sign the document.

 Myth #3: Anyone can create or use my FSA ID.

 No. Your FSA ID serves as a legal signature used for signing legally binding documents.
 Giving someone else access to your FSA ID is like having another person forge your signature on a contract.

 Don’t let anyone either create or use your FSA ID and don’t give out your two-step verification code to anyone —this includes your parents, school officials, and loan officers.

 Myth #4: I need a permanent address, an email account, or a mobile phone number to create my FSA ID.